-Warm days with high consistent humidity encourage blight, as does wet weather.
+Warm days with high consistent humidity encourage disease, as does wet weather.
 The problem with potato blight (Phytophthora infestans) is that once it starts, it’s nearly impossible to make it disappear completely.
 Still there are things you can do to prevent and impede potato disease.
 The ultimate goal is to keep them from the tubers.

 Got potato problems?
 At Planet Natural we offer a large selection of natural disease fighters that are guaranteed SAFE and effective.
 We only carry the best!

 If you notice dark blemishes on mature leaves, often with target-like rings, your potatoes are probably suffering from one of the most common diseases, early blight.
 If left untreated, this fungus will result in collar rot, essentially strangling the plant at the soil line.
 Luckily, there is a treatment that will slow or even stop the fungus that causes potato blight, if applied early enough.
 A good copper-based fungicide applied every week or so should give your spuds time to develop.

 Copper-based fungicides are also good in retarding the spread of late blight, which shows up as dark spots on the underside of plant leaves.
 Copper fungicides are listed on the National Organic Program list but like any product used around food sources, should be applied as the directions dictate.
 If you live in an area where disease is a problem — or if you’ve had blight on your potatoes in previous years — it’s a good idea to apply a preventive strike of copper fungicide ahead of any visible problems.